Pride of the Southland Band: Halftime

+Circle Drill

 Rocky Top

 Julian introduced "Rocky Top" in a halftime show in 1972, after which it made its way to the stands.
 The song has become so closely identified with the Vols that many believe it to be the school's official fight song.
 Indeed, an early version of the SEC's Web site included a recording of "Rocky Top" as Tennessee's fight song.
 However, Tennessee's official fight song is "Down the Field."

 "Rocky Top" was written by Felice and Boudleaux Bryant in 1967 and recorded by the Osborne Brothers that same year.

 Spirit of the Hill

 The oldest tradition of the Pride of the Southland comes at the end of every home halftime show where the Pride plays Spirit of the Hill and forms an interlocking UT with the year 1794 or, more recently, on one side of the field a U and on the other side a T, on the field from 2010 to 2015.
 The year 1794 returned in 2016.
-This is the longest lasting tradition of the band dating back more than one hundred years.
+This is the longest-lasting tradition of the band dating back more than a hundred years.

 Alma Mater

 After forming the interlocking UT at the end of every home halftime show, the Pride plays the Alma Mater.
 UT's Alma Mater was officially adopted in 1928 after a yearlong contest sponsored by the school's musical organizations.
 A Chattanoogan, Mary Fleming Meek, won the $50 prize with her song entitled "On a Hallowed Hill."
 Although Mrs. Meek was not an alumna of UT, both her husband, John Lamar Meek, and her son were graduates, and her father was a former trustee of the university.
-Another tradition of the Pride is to interlock arms and sing the Alma Mater prior to marching to the stadium for every home football game.
+Another tradition of the Pride is to interlock arms and sing the Alma Mater before marching to the stadium for every home football game.

 Salute to the Hill

-At every home game, the Pride performs the "March to the Stadium", which includes a parade sequence and climaxes when the Band stops at the bottom of "The Hill" (the oldest section of campus which resides upon the tallest hill right next to Neyland Stadium) and performs the "Salute to The Hill", a homage to the history and legacy of the University.
+At every home game, the Pride performs the "March to the Stadium", which includes a parade to the bottom of "The Hill", the oldest section of campus, which sits upon the tallest hill next to Neyland Stadium.
+There the band performs the "Salute to The Hill", a homage to the history and legacy of the University.
 The parade begins an hour and forty minutes before kickoff.
-You can watch the Salute to "The Hill" on YouTube.

 Presidential inaugurations

-With the exception of 2013, Pride of the Southland has represented the state of Tennessee for all Presidential Inaugurations since 1953, the most of any non-military band.
+With the exception of 2013, Pride of the Southland has represented the state of Tennessee for all presidential inaugurations since 1953, the most of any non-military band.